CANT Z.501 Gabbiano: Romanian service

-In 1941, twelve Z.501s were exported to Romania.
-One of these 12 flying boats was lost during the war, shot down in the autumn of 1943 by Soviet ace Grigoriy Rechkalov.
-The Gabbianos performed well in the Black Sea, a single unit managing to sink two Soviet submarines in August 1941.
+During 1941, twelve Z.501s were exported to Romania.
+One of these was lost during the war, shot down in the autumn of 1943 by Soviet ace Grigoriy Rechkalov.
+They performed well in the Black Sea, one unit managing to sink two Soviet submarines in August 1941.

 Combat performance

 Generally, the Z.501 had a mixed reputation.
 It was pleasant to fly, having low wing loading and good performance (when it was first introduced).
 It was quite reliable despite having only one liquid-cooled engine.
-However, there were problems with the durability of the wooden fuselage, particularly the aircraft built during the war.
-Its seafaring qualities were poor and the aircraft was susceptible to bad weather conditions.
+There were problems with the durability of the wooden fuselage, particularly the aircraft built during the war.
+Its seafaring qualities were poor and the aircraft was susceptible to bad weather.
 The fuselage would often break up in rough seas.
 Another problem was the engine nacelle: if the aircraft landed heavily the propeller could crash down into the cockpit.

-The aircraft was used in the reconnaissance role thanks to its long endurance, but it was very vulnerable to enemy fighters or even bombers.
+The aircraft was used for reconnaissance thanks to its long endurance but it was vulnerable to enemy fighters or even bombers.
 Perhaps its only air victory was in the Aegean, when a fighter stalled while chasing a Z.501.
 The aircraft was more often relegated to second-line duties.
 Sometimes, with well-trained crews, it was able to attack submarines, damaging several of them (perhaps six in total) and contributing to the destruction of two others.
 The aircraft had no advanced detection systems, only depth charges.